ftax

 2. The 2nd field is the date.
 Valid date formats are dd/mm/yy or dd/mm/yyyy

 3. The 3rd field identifies the company.
 I recommend using the company's epic since this is unique for each company in the London Stock Exchange.
+This should also ensure the live portfolio function will work ok.
 This field is case insensitive and must consist of 1 word only.
 If you use the company name then join separate words with an underscore or dash.

 4. The 4th field is the number of shares traded.